Ocean 115 - Introduction to Oceanography » Fall 2021 » Chapter 1 Introduction to Planet Earth

 Consider an interdisciplinary study that is aimed at understanding how ocean currents affect the distribution of coral larvae.
 What two disciplines of oceanography would the researchers be focused on?

-A. Chemical and geological oceanography
+A. Biological and physical oceanography

-B. Biological and physical oceanography
+B. Biological and chemical oceanography

-C. Chemical and physical oceanography
+C. Chemical and geological oceanography

 D. Geological and physical oceanography